nodejs/build/ansible/MANUAL_STEPS.md

 rebooted, and after ansible is run, jenkins needs to be started with jenkins-start.sh.
 This will submit the job under the iojs user

-The following manual steps must be done to set

 ### Install open source ecosystem
 See http://ibm.biz/ibmi-rpms (see "Installation" section)